 The “Madagascar Palm” Pachypodium lamerei [pak-uh-PO-dee-um] [la-MER-ee-eye], is a flowering plant native to Africa the island of Madagascar.

-The Pachypodium lamerei plant is not a cactus but gets labeled as one.
-The barrel stem of the “Cactus Palm” is covered with thick spines.
-It carries an umbrella of shiny green leaves.
+The Pachypodium lamerei plant is not a cactus or a palm tree but gets labeled as one.
+The barrel stem of the ‘Cactus Palm’ is covered with thick spines.
+It carries an umbrella of shiny green leaves at the top of the trunk.

 This succulent plant has an unusual combination of tropical leaves making Pachypodium plants look like a member of a desert cactus family and makes for a real conversation piece.